stanleyshuang/ima2/README.md

-In this example, loader finally identify this is a x86 machine on IP 192.168.11.31, port 23 with account/password: admin/admin.
+In this example, loader finally identify this is an x86 machine on IP 192.168.11.31, port 23 with account/password: admin/admin.